Semicrossed products of C*-algebras and their C*-envelopes: An overview

 \section{An overview}

-In this section we gather some useful remarks concerning the semicrossed products we have defined.
+In this section we gather some remarks concerning the semicrossed products we have defined.
 We present them just for the semicrossed products that satisfy the left covariance relation.
-Of course one can get the analogues for the right case.\\
+Of course one can get the analogues for the right case.
+However, one must distinguish the left from the right case, as we have already argued in Remark \ref{r:pet}.